tinyRickk/Coursera-Machine-Learning-Solutions/README.md

 # Coursera-Machine-Learning-Solutions
-Contains a complete solution of Machine Learning Assignment for course taught by Andrew Ng at Coursera.
+Contains a complete solution and pdf guides of Machine Learning programming Assignments for course taught by Andrew Ng at Coursera.